rdv0011/pose/README.md

 All numbers shown above could vary for each particular run.

-### The result pose depending on the NN input size (the smaller and faster the less accurate result is)
+### The resulting pose depending on the NN input size (the smaller and faster the less accurate result is)
 |      512 x 512       |    256 x 256       |
 | :----------------------------------------------------------------------------------------: | :--------------------------------------------------------------------------------------------------------:|
 |     <img src="sample-images/pose-result.png?sanitize=true&raw=true" />       |          <img src="sample-images/pose-result-256x256.png?sanitize=true&raw=true" />       |